 Location: Stanford, US

-Ranking second as one of the top psychology schools is none other than Stanford University.
+Ranking second on the list of top psychology schools is none other than Stanford University.
 In fact, its Department of Psychology was one of the first to be established at the institution.

-Known to have the largest campus in the US (8,180 acres, to be exact), the academic leader in psychology attracts both undergraduate and graduate aspirers interested in research training, particularly in affective science, neuroscience, cognitive psychology, developmental psychology and social psychology.
+Known to have the largest campus in the US (8,180 acres, to be exact), Stanford attracts both undergraduate and graduate aspirers interested in research training, particularly in affective science, neuroscience, cognitive psychology, developmental psychology and social psychology.
 Students can even participate in other interdisciplinary programmes like biology, law, medicine and business to enrich their learning experience.

-A factor that contributes to a successful psychology department is a world-class faculty.
-Previous and current professors include Walter Mischel, Albert Bandura, Carol Dweck and Benoît Monin – all luminaries in psychology.
+Stanford has a world-class faculty, with past and current professors including Walter Mischel, Albert Bandura, Carol Dweck and Benoît Monin.

 1. Harvard University